Why we're so confused about carbs, according a dietitian

 What does gluten have to do with carbs?

 Gluten is a protein (yes!
-A protein!) found in wheat (a carb).
+A protein!) found in wheat, barley and rye (all carbs).
 Going on a low carb diet does not mean you’ll be excluding gluten and going on a gluten free diet doesn’t mean you’ll be nixing carbs.
 Plenty of healthy carbs, like fruits, starchy veggies, beans, yogurt, and even some grains, like buckwheat (confusing, I know) and quinoa are gluten free.
 If you don’t have celiac disease or gluten sensitivity, there’s no need to steer clear.

 WHAT A NUTRITIONIST WANTS YOU TO KNOW